Women's sports: Norway

 Norwegian sports are shaped by the values associated with them.
 For example, aggression generally is associated with males and being personable, with females.
 However, in terms of Norwegian handball, a study done by the Norwegian School of Sports and Sciences shows that gender is disregarded when the sport is covered in the media.
 The same study revealed that Women's handball is covered and followed as equally if not more than the men's team.
-In contrast to international handball coverage, the Norwegian coverage of Men's and Women's handball are discussed in the media using the same or similar verbiage.
+In contrast to international handball coverage, the Norwegian coverage of Women's and Men's handball are discussed in the media using the same or similar verbiage.
 While they are especially noticeable in handball, equality and opportunity in Norwegian sports is not limited to the handball.
 Many top-female athletes from a number of sports have come from Norway.
 The act of playing or coaching were described slightly differently but categorized as successful using similar terms despite the gender of the coach or the player.

 Ada Hegerberg is a highly skilled and decorated Norwegian soccer player, having won numerous Champions League and Division 1 Féminine titles with French club Olympique Lyonnais.
 She also won the first-ever women's Ballon D'Or, a prestigious award given to the best soccer player in the world.
 However, in 2017, she stopped playing with the Norwegian national team, citing unequal pay and conditions between the women's team and the men's team as her reason for stepping away from the team.
 She said she would no longer play for the national team until she felt that it was more respected by the Norwegian Football Federation and the culture surrounding women's soccer had improved, which meant she did not participate in the high-profile 2019 FIFA Women's World Cup.